earth1987/Portfolio/README.md

 **[1.1 Predictive & Econometric Modelling for Annual Savings](https://github.com/earth1987/predicting-annual-savings)**

 Annual net savings are predicted at customer level using Ridge Regression & Random Forests.
-Additionally, ordinary least squares is used to develop an econometric model to explain how explanatory variables each affect annual net savings.
+Additionally, ordinary least squares is used to develop an econometric model to explain how explanatory variables each savings.

 **[1.2 Early Detection of Breast Cancer](https://github.com/earth1987/predict-breast-cancer)**